Parents and carers

 Students can wear discreet make up in school.
 If a student is wearing excessive make up they will be asked to remove it.
 Students who repeatedly fail to meet uniform expectations will be referred to the Isolation Room.

-The Principal’s decision on matters of uniform and standards is final.
+The Headteacher’s decision on matters of uniform and standards is final.

 Sports trainers